Rick: Right, and no harm ever came from reading a book. Remember how that one went?

 - Mythology Gag: In the original 1932 film, "Ardeth Bey" was Imhotep's alias in modern times.

-- New Powers as the Plot Demands: Imhotep is no longer causing the plagues of Egypt, but he's seemed to pick up a few new tricks like Telekinesis.
+- New Powers as the Plot Demands: Imhotep is no longer channelling the power of the plagues of Egypt, but he's seemed to pick up a few new tricks like Telekinesis.

 - Night of the Living Mooks: The Scorpion King's army.

 - Noodle Incident: That bankjob in Marrakesh that Izzy and Rick did.
 All we know is that Izzy apparently got shot in the spleen and Rick (much to Evy's interest) absconded with the money in the company of some belly-dancer girl.

 - Red and his fellow thugs mention having to kill two guards at an unspecified museum to get their hands on the cursed chest Imhotep requires.